VGS in Training – Enhancing Forest Protection

 Having the community scouts attend the training is part of our long-term investment in local people, building their capacity to manage their forest resources.
 The training also serves to ensure that the VGS feel empowered and proud of their roles as they return to their villages, where crucially they have paying jobs as Village Game Scouts waiting for them.
 This allows us to continue to support the community-led teams who are leading protection on the ground at our project sites.
 It means that they can continue to develop professionally and incorporate current new technologies and techniques.
 We can thank The Nature Conservancy’s Tuungane Programme for sending a group of trainees from the Ntakata Mountains REDD Project, as well as recognizing the communities of the Yaeda Valley for choosing to support their own development through collectively committing to pay the course fees!

-If you would like to support the Village Game Scouts in protecting threatened forests and wildlife please visit our offset page.
+If you would like to support the Village Game Scouts in protecting threatened forests and wildlife please visit our shop.

 Written by Carbon Tanzania Technical Advisor – David Beroff